In this article

-The more you drink, the more your passions and responsibilities are likely to fall to the wayside.
-So, if you are trying to get and stay sober, consider engaging with the things you love again.
+The more you drink, your passions and responsibilities fall by the wayside.
+So, if you're trying to get and stay sober, consider engaging with the things you love again.
 The more you spend your time doing this, the less you'll spend drinking.

 Studies show that exercising releases natural endorphins that make you feel happy.
 Because alcoholism is often linked to depression, consider getting your body moving to help boost your mood.

 Relapsing does not automatically indicate failure.
 If you relapse, you are not alone.
 Unfortunately, relapsing is common because getting and staying sober can be extremely difficult.

 Attending a relapse prevention program may help stop you from relapsing during your addiction recovery journey.

 A strong support system is key to obtaining a sober life.
 Here are the most successful types of treatment for alcohol and drug addiction and relapse:

 The first step of an inpatient program is detoxification.
 Then behavioral therapy and other services are introduced.
 These programs typically last 30, 60, or 90 days, sometimes longer.

 The goal of outpatient treatment is to provide therapy, education, and support in a flexible environment.
-They are best for people who have a high motivation to recover and cannot leave their responsibilities at home, work, or school.
+They are best for people motivated to recover and cannot leave their responsibilities at home, work, or school.

-Disulfiram (Antabuse), acamprosate (Campral), and naltrexone are the most common medications used to treat AUD.
+Disulfiram (Antabuse), acamprosate (Campral), and naltrexone are the most common medications to treat AUD.
 When combined with other evidence-based therapies (such as cognitive behavioral therapy), MAT can help prevent relapse and increase your chance of recovery.

-- Support Groups — Support groups such as Alcoholics Anonymous and SMART Recovery are open to anyone with a substance abuse problem.
+Support groups such as Alcoholics Anonymous (AA) and SMART Recovery are open to anyone with a substance abuse problem.
 They are peer-led organizations dedicated to helping each other remain sober.